 - 2. The audit agreement between the Accounting Auditor and the Company does not separately stipulate audit remuneration for audit under the Japanese Companies Act or audit under the Financial Instruments and Exchange Act.
 Furthermore, such remuneration is practically indivisible.
 Hence, the remuneration referred to at 1) above does not separate these two payments. - 3.
-The Company pays the Accounting Auditor for services including support for the Internal Control Reporting System (J-SOX), which are beyond the scope of operations stipulated in Article 2, paragraph 1 of the Certified Public Accountants Act (non-audit operations). - 4.
-Among the significant subsidiaries of the Company, the financial statements of Lion Pty Ltd., Coca-Cola Beverages Northeast, Inc. and Blackmores Limited are audited (limited to audits stipulated in the Japanese Companies Act or the Financial Instruments and Exchange Act (including similar foreign laws)) by a certified public accountant or an auditing firm (including overseas auditors possessing similar qualifications) other than the Accounting Auditor of the Company.
+The subsidiary of the Company pays the Accounting Auditor for advisory services mainly regarding disclosure of non-financial information, which are beyond the scope of operations stipulated in Article 2, paragraph 1 of the Certified Public Accountants Act (non-audit operations). - 4.
+Among the significant subsidiaries of the Company, the financial statements of LION PTY LTD, Coca-Cola Beverages Northeast, Inc., FANCL CORPORATION and Blackmores Limited are audited (limited to audits stipulated in the Japanese Companies Act or the Financial Instruments and Exchange Act (including similar foreign laws)) by a certified public accountant or an auditing firm (including overseas auditors possessing similar qualifications) other than the Accounting Auditor of the Company.